suri66/node-graphql-mongoose/README.md

 > Here you can perform the queries and mutation

+> You can see all graphQL endpoints by clicking on Docs on the right side

 ## Example

 Copy Paste below query on the left side of interface and then run it

+### Fetch Movies

 `{
   movies {